-1. This section gives guidance on funding from the European Union (EU) and related expenditure.
+- This section gives guidance on funding from the European Union (EU) and related expenditure.
 The guidance is aimed primarily at the constituent parts of the Scottish Administration (the core Scottish Government (SG), the Crown Office and Procurator Fiscal Service, SG Executive Agencies and non-ministerial departments) and bodies sponsored by the SG but will also be of interest to other organisations to which the Scottish Public Finance Manual (SPFM) is directly applicable.

-7. Various programmes of EU funding are available to Member States.
+- Various programmes of EU funding are available to Member States.
 Structural Funds are the EU's principal mechanism to reduce the level of economic disparity between regions.
 There are two Structural Funds which benefit Scotland: the European Regional Development Fund (ERDF) and the European Social Fund (ESF).
 CAP Pillar II is paid via the European Agricultural Fund for Rural Development (EARFD), whilst the European Maritime and Fisheries Fund (EMFF) provides grants for the sustainable development of the fisheries sector.
 Collectively these are referred to as European Structural Investment Funds (ESIF).

 - Support in Scotland under the Common Agricultural Policy (CAP) and wider EU Rural Development policies is provided by the European Agricultural Guarantee Fund (EAGF) and the European Agricultural Fund for Rural Development (EAFRD) respectively.
 The SG is the formally accredited EU Paying Agency for spending in Scotland and is responsible for all aspects of the administration of the measures.
 Funding is drawn down from the EC via the Rural Payments Agency of the Department of Environment, Food and Rural Affairs, the UK Funding Body for the measures involved.

 - European regulations require EU funding to be additional to Member State budget provision in a given area and that it should not simply displace such resources.
 The EC monitors compliance and has to date pronounced itself satisfied that the UK, at the level of the Member State, meets the requirements to maintain expenditure at appropriate levels in the relevant public expenditure programmes.
 Individual projects must be able to demonstrate added value i.e. that they would not be able to go ahead - or only in a reduced form - without EU funding.
 These issues are generally agreed with the EC in the context of discussions over the seven year multi-annual programmes for Structural Funds and Rural Development measures.

 Consultation with finance

-15. The accounts of the SG are prepared in accordance with the Government Financial Reporting Manual which requires receipts from the EC to be shown separately on a gross basis in the operating cost statement.
+- The accounts of the SG are prepared in accordance with the Government Financial Reporting Manual which requires receipts from the EC to be shown separately on a gross basis in the operating cost statement.
 Expenditure is recognised as closely as possible to the time of the underlying activity giving rise to the liability and in practice this normally results in expenditure exactly matching amounts received from the EC.
 Spending under the EAGF and EAFRD is subject to an additional statutory account - on a cash basis for the year 16 October to 15 October.
 This account is audited by the UK Certifying Body (i.e. the National Audit Office, which sub contracts to Audit Scotland the audit of the SG Paying Agency account)

 Management and control